E. Coli (Escherichia Coli) in Pregnancy

 - Make sure you clean your hands with a disinfectant after touching raw meat.

 - Always wash your hands with soap and water after using or cleaning the toilet, handling dirty linens and towels, changing diapers, and touching animals.
-This is because E. coli is found in urine and faecal matter.
+This is because E. coli in urine in pregnancy and faecal matter.

 - Cook meat thoroughly, till it is well done.